rvansant2/telegram-bot-dashboard/README.md

-# node-app-ui
+# telegram-bot-dashboard

 # Description
-A starter UI made with React, Material UI or CSS Framework, and more...

-## Typscript
-- For the use of Typescript use this [branch](https://github.com/rvansant2/node-app-ui/tree/typescript)
+A starter for Telegram Bot Patient Dashboard with charting.